The Miami Heat, less than 48 hours removed from getting eliminated in five games to the Boston Celtics, conducted exit interviews Friday afternoon.

 He appeared in 14 games with the Heat, but got ample run during the Heat’s five-game postseason stint, averaging 8.0 points, 3.0 rebounds and one steal in 26.8 minutes.

-“I don’t know if I will be disappointed [if he does not return], because, hopefully, whatever situation I go to will be good for me,” Wright said.
+“I don’t know if I will be disappointed [if I do not return], because, hopefully, whatever situation I go to will be good for me,” Wright said.
 “I got a snippet of what it could be.
 With a full summer and a full training camp, I think it’ll help me have a better season, a better understanding of what [Heat head coach Erik Spoelstra] wants from me.”

 Wright is the younger brother of Dorell Wright, who the Heat selected No. 19 overall in the 2004 NBA draft.
 Unless the Heat dips in its mid-level exception–which would hard-cap them at either the first- or second-apron, depending on how much they use–Wright is eligible to re-sign using his non-bird rights.